Adding Custom Items with the Unreal Editor

 /Game/Items/ItemTypes/MasterItemList$ItemTypes contains ItemTypes for all items so we register our ItemType with this.

-/Game/Items/BackpackRail$PrinterComponent.Blueprints contains ItemTypes that can be crafted so we need to register here too.
+/Game/Items/BackpackRail$PrinterComponent.Blueprints contains ItemTypes that can be crafted in the backpack so we need to register here too.

-More info about the format can be found in Modding standards
+More info about the metadata JSON format can be found on the Metadata Standard page.

 In this folder, also create a folder structure like this Astro/Content/Mods/YOUR_USERNAME.